kaushikilango/kaushikilango/README.md

-- 👋 Hi, I’m @kaushikilango
+- 👋 Hi, I’m Kaushik Ilango
 - 👀 I’m interested in Artificial Intelligence and Machine Learning Algorithms
 - 🌱 I’m currently learning ML methods and models along with the theoretical concepts in optimization of algorithms
 - 💞️ I’m looking to collaborate on machine learning projects and implementing models in a real life use casew scenario